Pandemic reveals another shortcoming in preparation: Scattershot, chaotic research for treatments

 “I think it is a world record for anything of this sort; it might have been difficult to get full unanimous agreement to what is clearly unprecedented – for a willingness to give up control,” Collins said.

-As with other areas of pandemic planning, many hope the United States will learn from this lesson, that it needs a preparedness plan not only for allocating essential supplies and scaling up testing, but also in plotting research.
+As with other areas of pandemic planning, many hope the United States will learn from this lesson, that it needs a preparedness plan not only for allocating essential supplies and scaling up testing but also in plotting research.

 “The problem is we need to remember to invest in preparedness, at times when we’re not affected with a pandemic or epidemic,” said Barbara Bierer, director of the regulatory foundations, ethics and the law program of the Harvard Clinical and Translational Science Center.
 “And it’s hard to repurpose or commit resources to something that doesn’t appear immediate on the horizon.”